 As we continue to build and improve our retreats, these experiences will substantially and thoughtfully challenge our students to explore their relationships with self, others, and God.
 Added to students' experience in theology classes, prayer, and Mass, St. Benedict's students gain an integrative faith experience that builds from year to year toward graduation.

 Senior Retreat is an overnight retreat that challenges seniors to confront challenging issues pertaining to adulthood.
 As they move through their final year of high school toward college and its greater independence and responsibility, Senior Retreat invites them to consider issues of relationships, sexuality, identity, and social life in the context of faithfulness.
 We invite them to identify their strengths and weaknesses in dealing with each of these ideas and push them to become the best versions of themselves as they graduate from St. Ben’s.

-Our most recent Senior Retreat took place on Thursday-Friday, January 5-6, 2017 at Loyola University Retreat and Ecology Campus (LUREC) in Woodstock, IL.
-Our previous Senior Retreat took place on Thursday-Friday, September 17-18, 2015, at Camp Manitoqua in Frankfort, IL and included time on the outdoor education courses.
+Senior Retreat for the Class of 2018 will be scheduled soon.
+Our last Senior Retreat took place on Thursday-Friday, January 5-6, 2017 at Loyola University Retreat and Ecology Campus (LUREC) in Woodstock, IL.

 Kairos is a four-day retreat that invites juniors to engage with their faith in a more intensive way.
 Based off the Spiritual Exercises of St. Ignatius Loyola, Kairos uses small- and large-group discussions, adult and student talks, and individual and communal prayer to demonstrate the nearness and magnitude of God’s love.
 While Mr. Masterton, Ms. Deady, Ms. McMillan, and Mrs. Zapf coordinate and direct the retreat, Kairos is driven and animated by a team of student leaders who participate in year-long formation to prepare for the retreat.